mablomy/mess/README.md

-# mess
+# Anota
-My Excellent Shortcut Service - Demo app
+Anota - Demo app
+(An Obsession To Abbreviate)